unicode-org/message-format-wg/exploration/selection-declaration.md

         even though selection is separate from formatting.}}
   ```

-#### Match on variables instead of expressions
+### Match on variables instead of expressions

 In this alternative, the `.match` syntax is simplified
-to work on variable references rather than expressions:
+to work on variable references rather than expressions.
+This requires users to declare any selector using a `.input` or `.local` declaration
+before writing the `.match`:

 ```
 .input {$count :number}